thebrentc/BAMS/README.md

  ./bams path/to/data-file.dat
  ```

 If you find that the function keys don't seem to do what they should, check that they haven't been captured by your window manager or terminal emulator.
 For example in MATE terminal, F10 brings up the emulator menu so you can't exit the application.
+To fix try: Windows (super) key + F10 to open Application menu: Preferences, untick "Enable the menu accelerator key (F10 by default)" (cf. https://askubuntu.com/questions/103200/unbinding-f10-on-a-terminal).

 # Using BAMS